yyk/auto-save.nvim/README.md

 </p>

 <p align="center">
-	Automatically save your changes in NeoVim - a heavy handed fork of Pocco81/simply-auto-save.nvim that simplifies things.
+	Automatically save your changes in NeoVim.
+	A heavy handed fork of Pocco81/simply-auto-save.nvim that aims to simplify configuration.
+(We have too many plugins with too many options already, let's just go with sane defaults.)
 </p>

 <p align="center">